-- Some unixes already have entries like netbios_ns (note the underscore) in /etc/services.
-You must either edit /etc/services or /etc/inetd.conf to make them consistent. - On many systems you may need to use the interfaces option in smb.conf to specify the IP address and netmask of your interfaces.
-Run if config as root if you don't know what the broadcast is for your net. nmbd tries to determine it at run time, but fails on some unixes. - Many unixes only accept around 5 parameters on the command line in inetd.conf.
+NOTE: Some unixes already have entries like netbios_ns (note the underscore) in /etc/services.
+You must either edit /etc/services or /etc/inetd.conf to make them consistent.

+NOTE: On many systems you may need to use the "interfaces" option in smb.conf to specify the IP address and netmask of your interfaces.
+Run ifconfig as root if you don't know what the broadcast is for your net. nmbd tries to determine it at run time, but fails on some unixes.
+See the section on "testing nmbd" for a method of finding if you need to do this.

+!!!WARNING!!!
+Many unixes only accept around 5 parameters on the command line in inetd.conf.
 This means you shouldn't use spaces between the options and arguments, or you should use a script, and start the script from inetd.